Psychology Faculty Research Interests 2015-2016

 Terry Mitchell, PhD - Aboriginal Health and wellness; Indigenous rights and global governance; poverty reduction, Breast cancer and dragon boating, Qualitative and constructivist research methodologies; Participatory action research, Community-university partnerships

-Geoffrey Nelson, PhD - Prevention and community mental health.
+Geoffrey Nelson, PhD - Prevention, community, mental health, housing and homelessness.

 Joan Norris, PhD - Adult development and aging, intergenerational relationships, grandparenting, family and ethnic patterns of gambling behaviour, generativity, environmental psychology.

 Elizabeth Olds, PhD - Human selective attention, visual search, and visual object recognition.

 Kim Roberts, PhD - Children's memory and learning, source monitoring, eyewitness testimony, children and the legal system, mindfulness-based approaches to emotional and cognitive development.

 Philip Servos, PhD - The neural bases of somatosensory and visual perception.

-Ketan Shankardass, PhD - Health equity solutions, including whole of government approaches, neighbourhood determinants of healthy and unhealthy copying, and public opinion.
+Ketan Shankardass, PhD - Health equity solutions, including whole of government approaches, neighbourhood determinants of healthy and unhealthy copying, and political will/public opinion.